pytest-dev/pytest-order/docs/source/index.rst

 allowing it to be overridden for good reason.
 For example, if you run your test suite in parallel and have a number of tests which are particularly slow, it might be desirable to start those tests running first, in order to optimize your completion time.
-You can use the pytest-order plugin to inform pytest of this.
+You can use the ``pytest-order`` plugin to inform pytest of this.

 Now suppose you also want to prioritize tests which failed during the previous run, by using the ``--failed-first`` option.
-By default, pytest-order will override the ``--failed-first`` order, but by adding the ``--indulgent-ordering`` option, you can ask pytest to run the sort from pytest-order *before* the sort from ``--failed-first``, allowing the failed tests to be sorted to the front.
+By default, pytest-order will override the ``--failed-first`` order, but by adding the ``--indulgent-ordering`` option, you can ask pytest to run the sort from pytest-order *before* the sort from ``--failed-first``, allowing the failed tests to be sorted to the front (note that in pytest versions from 6.0 on, this seems not to be needed anymore, at least in this specific case).

 .. toctree::
    :maxdepth: 2

 .. _markers: https://pytest.org/latest/mark.html